-The AYF’s Youth Corps program provides memorable, productive and exciting means for Armenian youth to establish and strengthen ties with the homeland.
+The AYF’s Youth Corps program is an exciting, productive and memorable way for Armenian youth to establish and strengthen ties with the homeland.

-The program began in 1994 after a cease-fire was signed between Armenia and Azerbaijan that ended the violence in the Nagorno-Karabakh conflict.
-In its early years the AYF sent Youth Corps volunteers to Nagorno-Karabakh to help rebuild many of the newly independent republic’s war-torn villages.
+Established in 1994 after a cease-fire was signed between Armenia and Azerbaijan that ended the violence in the Nagorno-Karabakh conflict, the program initially sent Youth Corps volunteers to Nagorno-Karabakh to help rebuild many of the newly independent republic’s war-torn villages.